ffi/ffi/README.md

 ## Requirements

-* You need a sane building environment in order to compile the extension.
+You need a sane building environment in order to compile the extension.
+At a minimum, you will need:
+* A C compiler (e.g. Xcode on OSX, gcc on everything else)
+* libffi development library - this is commonly in the libffi-dev or libffi-devel

 ## Installation